-In verse 37 the woman is introduced in the story as a “sinner,” who no doubt had heard Jesus’ words of love and forgiveness from some hidden place apart the townspeople.
-She had been greatly moved by His words, and so when he heard that He had been invited to the house of the Pharisee for dinner, she came as well and joined the crowd that had gathered in the background of the house to observe and hear what was said.
+In verse 37 the woman is introduced in the story as a “sinner,” who no doubt had heard Jesus’ words of love and forgiveness from some hidden place apart from the townspeople.
+She had been greatly moved by His words, and so when she heard that He had been invited to the house of the Pharisee for dinner, she came as well and joined the crowd that had gathered in the background of the house to observe and hear what was said.

 We do not know if she personally witnessed the public insult or if she arrived later and heard about it from others, but it is plain that it broke her heart.
 So she did what she could to make up for Simon’s omissions.
 Luke 7:37, 38 continues with the woman’s actions: